Car insurance for over 70s – what you need to know

 If this leads to you being deemed a higher risk to insurers, you’re possibly better off with a more standardised policy.

 Find a car with a low insurance group

 Are you trading in a bulky family car, giving the commuter-mobile the boot, or even scaling up to a motor that can handle lots of European driving holidays?

 Always remember to check the car’s insurance group before making a purchase.

-Insurance groups are classified between one and 50 – the closer you can get to one, in theory, the cheaper it will be to insure.
-And this applies to all roadworthy vehicles, new or used.
+Insurance groups are classified between one and 50.
+The closer you can get to one, in theory, the cheaper it will be to insure... but this also depends on your personal details too.
+Car insurance groups apply to all roadworthy vehicles, new or used.

 How to find cheaper insurance if you’re over 70